teo-fantacci/reusable_code/README.md

 ...

 # Setup
+Download the repo in a folder, open to bash and head inside the folder.
-In the folder of the repo, open the bash or powershell and install the dependencies typing this command:
+In the bash install the dependencies typing this command:
 '''pip install -r requirements.txt'''
 Then open it in the IDE you prefer (i.e. VSCode), open and run the jupyter notebook "reusable_code_example.ipynb" and run all the cells.